meeduse/Samples/README.md

 # Samples
-* IdmDay: presented during the IDM day.
-A simple train DSL that applies XText and Sirius.
+* IdmDay: A simple train DSL that applies XText and Sirius.